 The economic crisis presents a rare opportunity for the government to make radical changes to its operations and boost productivity.
 Against the backdrop of a global downturn governments have a window of opportunity to introduce new operating practices that will drive performance and productivity.
 There is significant value at stake and the critical factors that need to be in place to affect and sustain productivity gains are: a clear mandate for operational change, proper performance targets and transparency and the right skills and capabilities.

 WORKSHOP 2B Crossing the Chasm: Is your Community Leaving You Behind?

 Sponsored by: ERPaaS

-Simon Robinson, Managing Director, ERPaaS
+Speakers: Simon Robinson, Founder & Managing Director, ERPaaS

 Consider the organisational impact and leadership decisions facing senior officers and members about the nature of the organisation they will be laying down for the next decade.
 Understand the barriers and consequences of failing to progress.
 Hear about the leadership challenges posed by these new technologies.
 This challenging and imaginative workshop will provide an answer to these questions.
 More importantly it will also help you to understand your relationship with the impact of digital mobile self-service and with the public services that you lead.